-This table gives you an indication of the fees you are likely to pay at publicly funded universities, depending on your country of residency and where you are going to study.
+This table gives you an indication of the fees you are likely to pay at publicly funded universities, depending on where you are going to study.

 |Country of residence||Studying in Northern Ireland||Studying in England||Studying in Scotland||Studying in Wales||Studying in Republic of Ireland (ROI)|